 Quantego

-The first version of Quantego has been created by Mathilda Lahmann, as mentioned on LinkedIn in December 2021 and in April 2022.
+The first version of Quantego was created by Mathilda Lahmann, as mentioned on LinkedIn in December 2021 and in April 2022.

 Quantego

-For each of the models, build instructions and a parts list is being made available.
-The instructions and the digital pictures and animations have been created with bricklink studio lego digital design software.
-Part numbers (3001, 4201, etc) are as on bricklink.
+For each of the models, build instructions and a parts list are provided.
+The instructions, digital pictures, and animations were created with BrickLink Studio LEGO digital design software.
+Part numbers (3001, 4201, etc.) are as on BrickLink.

 IBM Quantum System One